sockulags/plankan-app/README.md

    ```bash
    dotnet run
    ```
 6. Open your browser and navigate to `https://localhost:5001` to view the application.
+PS.
+You have to add some categories from the get go, there is no mock-data in the project.